Configuring your CI-CD Pipeline

 - configure the performance test parameters.

-The pipeline cannot be setup until one program creation is complete and the Git repository has at least one branch.
+A Production Pipeline cannot be setup until a program creation is complete, Git repository has at least one branch, and a Production and Stage environment set is created.

 Before you start to deploy your code, you must configure your pipeline settings from the Cloud Manager.